EXCLUSIVE-Argentina plans higher local oil price to protect sector amid rout -sources

 Both sources declined to be named because the plans were still private and under discussion.

 Argentina is home to the huge Vaca Muerta shale deposit, the size of Belgium.
-It is though to hold one of the world's largest reserves of unconventional hydrocarbons.
+It is thought to hold one of the world's largest reserves of unconventional hydrocarbons.

 Argentina has typically produced around 500,000 barrels of oil per day, and with a fast ramp-up at Vaca Muerta has reduced reliance on imports.
 The country had been targeting an energy surplus in 2020.